 Many sufferers report that gout is so painful that even the slightest touch to the inflamed joint can be difficult to bear.
-Let’s jump right in and look at the specifics when it comes to gout, and how inflammation specifically relates to this condition.
+So let's look at the specifics when it comes to gout, and how inflammation specifically relates to this condition.
 We will also look at a few natural and unique ways to combat gout.

 Gout is a type of arthritis that is caused by uric acid crystals that have built up in the joints.
 When the body doesn’t handle uric acid properly, these uric acid crystals can cause symptoms, such as painful attacks in the joints.
-These gout attacks can cause warmth, swelling, as well as redness in the affected joint, as well as a tremendous amount of pain.
+These gout attacks can cause warmth, swelling, and redness in the affected joint, as well as a tremendous amount of pain.

 The joint most commonly affected by gout is the joint that is located at the base of the big toe.
 However, there are other joints that can be affected by gout as well, including the elbows, fingers, and wrists.